Resource definitions come from the following sources:

 -xrm "x3270.bsdTm: true"Note that -xrm is supported on all of the 3270 emulators, not just on x3270.

 x3270.keymap.foo: \ <Key>a: String("bob") \n\ <Key>b: String("fred") \n\ <Key>c: String("joe")

-Defines a specific name to accept when validating the name presented in the server's SSL certificate, instead of using the name or IP address used to make the connection.
-Takes one of three forms: any, which disables name checking, DNS:name, which specifies a DNS hostname, and IP:address, which specifies a numeric IPv4 or IPv6 address.Name: x3270.activeIcon
+Defines a specific name to accept when validating the name presented in the server's SSL/TLS certificate, instead of using the name used to make the connection.
+(The form DNS:name is also accepted for backwards compatibility.)Name: x3270.activeIcon

 When true, x3270's icon becomes a live miniature of the screen display.Name: x3270.aidWait

 When true, x3270 will not block a script after executing an AID action (Enter, Clear, PF or PA).
 It is then script's responsibility to poll x3270's status until it shows that the keyboard is no longer unlocked.Name: x3270.allowResize

 When true, the x3270 window can be resized by the mouse (actually, by the window manager).
 When false, the window can only be resized from menu options.
 The purpose of disabling mouse resizing is to allow a window bigger than will fit on the screen, which some window managers (e.g., mwm) will not allow if permitted to resize it.Name: x3270.altCursor

 When true, this causes x3270 to use the alternate (underscore) cursor.
 When false, it will use a block cursor.Name: x3270.aplCircledAlpha